Minimalist Inductive Theory

 Since before the time of Aristotle and the natural philosophers, reductionism has played a foundational role in western scientific thought.
 The premise of reductionism is that systems can be broken down into constituent pieces and studied independently, then reassembled to understand the behavior of the system as a whole.
 It embodies the classical linear perspective.
 This approach has been successful in developing basic physical laws and especially in engineering where linear analysis dominates and systems are purposefully designed that way.
 However, reductionism is not universally applicable for natural complex systems found in biology where behavior is driven, not by a few factors acting independently, but by complex interactions between many components acting together in time –nonlinear dynamic systems.

 Empirical dynamics (EDM) is a minimalist approach for studying non-linear systems and includes a method, convergent cross mapping (CCM) that can distinguish causality from correlation.
-EDM is a data-driven approach that uses time series information to study a system holistically by reconstructing its attractor – a geometric object that embodies the rules of a full set of equations for the system.
-The ideas are intuitive and will be illustrated with examples from ecology, epidemiology and genetics.
+EDM is a data-driven approach that uses time series information to study a system holistically by reconstructing its attractor – a geometric object that embodies the rules of a full set of equations for the system. (see brief video animations in tabs above).

 For examples, please see the “selected publications on nonlinear dynamics” .